poojasingh09/renaming_images/README.md

 # pooja.singh09@gmail.com
 # renaming_images
+# python version 3 is needed for this script

 edits to make:
 make sure you change the path and out path and edit the image extension